fluencelabs/examples/quickstart/1-browser-to-browser/README.md

 - Import the Aqua [standard library](https://github.com/fluencelabs/aqua-lib) into our application (1)
 - Create a service interface binding to the local service (see below) with the `HelloPeer` namespace and `hello` function (4-5)
-- Create the composition function `sayHello` that executes the `hello` call on the provided `targetPeerId` via the provided `targetRelayPeerId` and returns the result (7-10).
+- Create the function `sayHello` that executes the `hello` call on the provided `targetPeerId` via the provided `targetRelayPeerId` and returns the result (7-10).
 Recall the copy and paste job you did earlier in the browser tab for the peer and relay id?
-Well, you just found the consumption place for these two parameters.
+That's where these parameters are interacted with.

 Not only is Aqua rather succinct in allowing you to seamlessly program both network routes and distributed application workflows but also provides the ability to compile Aqua to Typescript stubs wrapping compiled Aqua, called AIR -- short for Aqua Intermediate Representation, into ready to use code blocks.
 Navigate to the `src/_aqua` directory and open the `aqua/getting-started.ts` file and poke around a bit.